Cleanup-Crew-From-Discord/WordsOfBrandonEPUB/README.md

 * launch args:
   * --force: re download all files no matter what
   * --full: save every WoB page, not just annotations.
 Saves under a different file name
-  * --use-old-files: rezip from already grabbed files, don't check for new ones
-  * --use-old-links: reuse old links file without checking for new links
   * --crash-on-no-new-links: exit out with error code if no new links are detected (for automation)
   * --quiet: no print statements

-Cover art is located in `outBook/OEBPS/cover.jpg`, feel free to change it
+Cover art is located in `outBook/OEBPS/cover.jpg`, feel free to change it!

 ## Roadmap

 - [X] Cleanup codebase